Free shipping over $35

 Step 8: Rinse and Repeat

-Repeat this peel, stick and smooth process with the remaining wallpaper panels.
-Once you reach the end of a wall, simply use a sharp utility knife and a straight edge to cut the extra paper off the top, bottom and edges.
+Continue the peel, stick, and smooth process with your remaining panels.
+Once you reach the end of a wall, use a sharp utility knife and a straight edge to trim any excess at the top, bottom and edges.

-Repeat this peel, stick and smooth process with the remaining wallpaper panels.
-Once you reach the end of a wall, simply use a sharp utility knife and a straight edge to cut the extra paper off the top, bottom and edges.
+Continue the peel, stick, and smooth process with your remaining panels.
+Once you reach the end of a wall, use a sharp utility knife and a straight edge to trim any excess at the top, bottom and edges.

 Step 9: Lock It In